Val Abel: Career

-Film Producing

 Abel is a producer of Give Me Liberty, which received four Independent Spirit Award nominations, winning the John Cassavetes Award.
 He is a producer of War Pony, a 2022 American drama directed by Riley Keough and Gina Gammell.
 War Pony had its world premiere on May 21, 2022, at the 2022 Cannes Film Festival in the Un Certain Regard section, where it won the Caméra d'Or award for the best first feature.

-Business and other interests

 Abel served as the Creative Director of the Bookberry chain of bookstores.
 He has been serving on the jury (from 2006) of the Big Book Award, Russia's largest literary award for best prose in Russian.
 Abel co-owns Veranda 32.05, a restaurant in Moscow Hermitage Garden.
 Abel's Tilda Food & Bar made the 2021 Michelin Guide Moscow List as one of the Bib Gourmand restaurants.
 Abel is a professional antiquarian, operating through his bookstore Abelbooks.